5 promotional pricing strategies for increasing sales

 - Reserve sitewide discounts for special times of the year, such as the Black Friday Cyber Monday dash

-- Emphasize the savings by showing the regular price (typically crossed out) positioned next to the discounted price
+- Emphasize the savings by showing the regular price (typically crossed out) positioned next to the price drop

 Buy one, get one free (BOGO)